 MEET THE ARTIST: Aurore Bay

 One of the most beautiful parts of our job is to discover exceptional artists.
 We truly enjoy to find out who is behind the outstanding designs which our community creates.
-One illustrator that we have had the pleasure to get to know is Aurore Bay.

 When did you start illustrating?